opensesamemedia/syncstage-docs/docs/web/sdk-delegates.md

-???+ warning
+???+ note

     SyncStage Web SDK is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.
 [Learn more.](../known-issues/#possible-secrets-leak){ target=_blank}.

+SyncStage class provide four delegates:

+* `ISyncStageUserDelegate`
+* `ISyncStageConnectivityDelegate`
+* `ISyncStageDiscoveryDelegate`
+* `ISyncStageDesktopAgentDelegate`

-SyncStage class provide four delegates:, `ISyncStageUserDelegate`,  `ISyncStageConnectivityDelegate`, `ISyncStageDiscoveryDelegate` and `ISyncStageDesktopAgentDelegate` which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.
-You can define those object and provide to the SyncStage constructor or update public SyncStage properties `userDelegate`, `connectivityDelegate`, `discoveryDelegate` and `desktopAgentDelegate` anytime.
+which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.

+You can define those object and provide to the SyncStage constructor or update public SyncStage properties `userDelegate`, `connectivityDelegate`, `discoveryDelegate`, and `desktopAgentDelegate` anytime.

 ### SyncStageUserDelegate
 Responsible for getting callbacks about users' state in the session.